Venturous Capital Grants

 • Costs involved in mounting multiple productions of individual authors’ works (plays staged in rep, commitment to produce 3-5 plays, etc.)

-• Interactive technology for audience members’ use during performances.
+• Interactive technology for the cast or audience members’ use during performances.

-We do NOT fund routine production expenses.
-We do NOT fund enhanced production values—expenses that enable the theater to stage the play at a higher level.
+Also, we do NOT fund enhanced production values, i.e., expenses that enable the theater to stage the play at a higher level.

 Examples of specific expenses we do NOT fund: